4 Las Vegas Day School students with tablet computers in a school science lab placing a plastic cover over a container of blue liquid

 Arts & Humanities

-Through the study of art and the humanities, students develop an appreciation and understanding of the world around them, as well as the progression of cultures and the aesthetic movement which incorporates these cultures.
+Through the study of art and the humanities, students develop an appreciation and understanding of the world around them as well as the progression of cultures and the aesthetic movement which incorporates these cultures.
 Students are exposed to new ways of seeing and exploring the process of taking an abstract thought and creating a concrete form from that thought.
 The goal of the program is to teach students to see and understand the aesthetic elements that give a work of art enduring beauty and meaning.

-The sixth graders complete the final phase of the discipline-based art curriculum designed to give repeated, gradually building experiences with a range of media, skills, and techniques.
+The sixth-grade program is a discipline-based art curriculum designed to give experiences with a range of media, skills, and techniques.
 Students develop an understanding of the structure and language of art.
-The overriding theme throughout the year is the “World of Art.”
-This theme is stressed by using an art textbook to provide both cross-cultural and multicultural lessons, which are developed through the students’ use of the elements of art.
+The overriding theme throughout the year is “The World of Art.”
+This theme is stressed by using an art textbook to provide both cross-cultural and multicultural lessons which are developed through the students’ use of the elements of art.

 Spanish